Physician Assisted Suicide (PAS) in Canada

-- The case has five plaintiffs:
+The case had five plaintiffs:

 - Gloria Taylor, 63, who is suffering from late-stage ALS, and expects a slow horrendous death from asphyxia as her muscles weaken to the point of paralysis.
-Like the late Sue Rodriguez, she hopes to legally obtain help in dying.
+Like the late Sue Rodriguez, she hopes to legally obtain a physician's help in dying.

 - A physician, Dr. William Shoichet, and

 The lawyer for the plaintiffs, Joe Arvay, said that this is an important case because all Canadians in one way or another will watch friends or family members suffer horribly as they approach the end of life.
-He said:
+He eloquently said: